Kath and I caught Bela Fleck Friday night.

 Bela discovered that early.
 I didn’t.

-I’ve often told my friends in my Greensboro newsroom that I likened journalism to a jealous mistress.
+I’ve often told my friends in our Greensboro newsroom that I likened journalism to a jealous mistress.
 It’ll ask you to love her, but it’ll never love you back, I tell them.
 They laugh – or they may think “Damn, that’s stupid.”
 But I believe that tired cliché works to describe the hurly-burly, I-wanted-it-yesterday pace of any daily newsroom.

 Journalism stole my time from Kath and my kids, and one of my professional regrets is that I allowed that to happen.
 I loved the adrenaline of journalism, the chase of the quote because I discovered good stories.
 But I lost precious time with my family.